-Hot Tea: A Steamy Love Story
+Infused with Tea: Brewing a Steamy Love Story

 I’m not the only person who likes cooking with tea.
-Eric R. Braverman, M.D., (www.pathmed.com) author of Younger You, extols green and black tea for their brain-boosting power.
+Eric R. Braverman, M.D., (www.pathmed.com) author of Younger You Diet, extols green and black tea for their brain-boosting power.
 In his latest book, Younger (Thinner) You Diet, Dr. Braverman recommends drinking tea with every meal.
 He says, “Black and green teas are metabolic enhancers that can help you burn calories and body fat.”
 He loves that tea has absolutely no calories “and can stimulate digestion, cleanse the body, reduce inflammation, lower cholesterol, and give you lots of energy.”
 He adds, “Green tea may also reduce the absorption of dietary fats by approximately 40% by blocking the production of digestive enzymes that facilitate the absorption of dietary fats.
 It can also help reduce fat by inhibiting the effects of insulin so that sugars are sent directly to the muscles for instant use, instead of being stored as body fat.”

 Jasmine Tea-Infused Brown Rice with Sweet Peas and Duck